Gain access to personalized product screening, the best pricing, rewards, and more!

 Flint Fungicide

-The fungicide not only removes diseases from a plant but also prevents any future risks of infection with every application.
+Flint Fungicide removes diseases from a plant and prevents any future risks of infection with every application.

 Tools Needed

-To use Flint Fungicide you will need either a hose-end sprayer, handheld pump sprayer, backpack sprayer, or spray rig for large volume applications.
+For large-volume applications, you will need a hose-end sprayer, handheld pump sprayer, backpack sprayer, or spray rig.

 How to Use

-- Step 1: Determine how much Flint Fungicide you will need by calculating the square footage or acreage of the area to be treated.
-To do this, measure (in feet) and multiply the area length times the width (length x width = square footage).
-To get acreage, take the square footage and divide by 43,560 (square footage /43,560).
+- Step 1: Determine how much Flint Fungicide you will need by calculating the square footage of the treatment area.
+To do this, measure the treatment area's length and width in feet, then multiply them together (length x width = square footage).
+To get acreage, take the square footage and divide by one acre (square footage / 43,560 sq. ft. = acres).
 Flint Fungicide can be mixed at a rate of 3-4 oz. per acre in a minimum of 50 gallons per acre.
+Refer to the product label for specific application rates and restrictions.

 - Step 2: Add half the required amount of water to the mix tank and then with the agitator running, add the Flint Fungicide to the tank.
 Fill with the remaining half of water and continue mixing until the solutions is well mixed.